Silence-Rain/Spatial_Matching_Chain/README.md

 #### Highlight

-- Using R-Tree as the NN-Query method to improve efficiency
+- Using KD-Tree as the NN-Query method to improve efficiency